uthcode/learntosolveit/source/python.rst

 * Among other things, it creates two very important Python data-structures: the interpreter state and thread state.
 It also creates the built-in module sys and the module which hosts all builtins.
-At a later post(s) we will cover all these in depth.

 * It will execute a single string, since we invoked it with -c.
 To execute this single string, ``./Python/pythonrun.c: PyRun_SimpleStringFlags`` is called.
-This function creates the ``__main__`` namespace, which is ‘where’ our string will be executed (if you run ``$python -c 'a=1; print(a)'``, where is a stored? in this namespace).
+  This function creates the ``__main__`` namespace, which is ‘where’ our string will be executed.
 After the namespace is created, the string is executed in it (or rather, interpreted or evaluated in it).
 To do that, you must first transform the string into something that machine can work on.

 * The parser/compiler stage of ``PyRun_SimpleStringFlags`` goes largely like
   this: tokenize and create a Concrete Syntax Tree (CST) from the code,